 Each day the students sail the ship to a different destination and receive instruction and practice that will increase their level of proficiency in seagoing skills.
 This sail training instruction is aligned with the guidelines set by the American Sail Training Association and will be the appropriate skill level for the age of the group and length of the trip.
-Sail training goals are set so that every student remains challenged and engaged. acting camps
+Sail training goals are set so that every student remains challenged and engaged. after school after school

 On every CIMI Tall Ship Expedition your students will: